Keyboard shortcuts

 cerebro tui

-Launch the terminal UI for browsing projects interactively.
+Launch the Terminal User Interface for browsing projects interactively.

 cerebro tui